 Sun Tzu’s famous book, The Art of War, was written in about 500 B.C. and its timeless principles have been used widely in business and strategy.
-“Sun Tzu The Art of War for Managers” focuses on helping business leaders to understand and apply these powerful ideas, so you can strengthen both your strategy (to do the right things) and tactics (to do things right) to achieve success.
-In this summary, we’ll give an overview of the 13 chapters or sections of Sun Tzu’s Art of War.
+In their book, Gerald Michaelson and Steven Michaelson focus on helping business leaders to understand and apply these powerful ideas, so you can strengthen both your strategy (to do the right things) and tactics (to do things right) to achieve success.
+In this free Sun Tzu The Art of War for Managers summary, we’ll give an overview of the 13 chapters or sections of Sun Tzu’s Art of War.

 Sun Tzu’s insights have been applied and proven over 25 centuries.
-In this book, Steven Michaelson explains the 13 chapters of the Art of War and breaks the ideas down into 50 strategic rules for business with short examples and notes.
+In this book, Steven Michaelson explains the 13 chapters of The Art of War and breaks the ideas down into 50 strategic rules for business with short examples and notes.
 To most accurately summarize the concepts, we’ve cross-referenced the explanation of Sun Tzu’s principles against other translations of Sun Tzu’s work, paraphrased several of these terms and presented them alongside Michaelson’s recommendations for managers.

 We’ll now zoom into the first 2 chapters in detail before giving an overview of the remaining 9 chapters.
-Do get a copy of the book or our full 15-page summary for more details.
+Our full 15-page Sun Tzu The Art of War for Managers summary covers all these in greater detail.

-1. DETAILED PLANNING AND ASSESSMENT
+1. DETAILED PLANNING & ASSESSMENT

 Don’t rush into action before assessing the situation thoroughly.
 Dig deep to define the problem and solution clearly and write your plans down as simply as possible.
 Michaelson breaks this down into 3 strategic rules: